lengoc-quang/miniroot/README.md

 ## Overview

-This shell script is designed to automate the installation of Foxytoux, a lightweight Ubuntu environment using Proot.
+This shell script is designed to automate the installation of MiniRoot, a lightweight Ubuntu environment using Proot.

 ## Prerequisites